Updated: February 4, 2026

 1. Portugal

-- Another option is the Portuguese Golden Visa, where you can secure residency in return for an investment in the country.
+Portuguese Golden Visa: This visa is designed to secure residency in return for an investment in the country.
 Since its inception in 2012, the investment program has become one of the most successful and popular in the world, with a minimum investment of €250,000 ($257,552) required.

-- The Portugal Digital Nomad Visa is another attractive option, allowing remote workers to move to the country provided they work for a foreign (non-Portuguese) company or are freelance and earn four times the Portuguese minimum wage (currently €3,480 ($3,585).
+Portugal Digital Nomad Visa: Targeting remote workers, this visa is another attractive option, allowing remote workers to move to the country provided they work for a foreign (non-Portuguese) company or are freelancers and earn four times the Portuguese minimum wage (currently €3,480 ($3,585).

-Portugal’s range of residency options, coupled with the fact that English is a widely spoken language (Portugal ranks 6th in the English Proficiency Index), a very safe country (ranking seventh in the 2024 Global Peace Index), and has a low cost of living are each key reasons why many expats seek out Portugal as their favored relocation spot.
+Portugal’s range of residency options, coupled with the fact that English is a widely spoken language (Portugal ranks 6th in the English Proficiency Index), a very safe country (ranking seventh in the 2025 Global Peace Index), and a low cost of living, are each key reasons why many expats seek out Portugal as their favored relocation spot.

 2. Malta